-Indian Ridge FarmPastured Poultry Apprenticeship in Norwood, Colorado
+Indian Ridge FarmPastured Poultry and Organic Vegetable Apprenticeships in Norwood, Colorado

-Indian Ridge Farm, located at 7,000 feet in elevation, is a 120-acre diversified farm operation that centers around pastured broilers, layer hens and turkeys, but also includes hogs, beef cattle, dairy goats, horses, a large on-site vegetable operation, bee hives, greenhouse, and hay pasture.
-The farm is situated outside Norwood, Co., on a mesa-top in the beautiful San Juan Mountains of southwestern Colorado, near Telluride.
+Indian Ridge Farm, located at 7,000 feet in elevation, is a 120-acre diversified farm operation that centers around pastured broilers, layer hens and turkeys, but also includes hogs, dairy goats, horses, an on-site vegetable operation, bee hives, greenhouses, and hay pasture.
+We offer a multi-year situation for the individual who is looking to eventually own and operate their own poultry and/or commercial vegetable operation.

 Meet the mentors